autistic-symposium/master-algorithms-py/arrays_and_strings/README.md

 <br>

-* a matrix is a 2d array. they can be used to represetn graphs where each node is a cell on the matrix which has 4 neighbors (except those cells on the edge and corners).
+* a matrix is a 2d array. they can be used to represent graphs where each node is a cell on the matrix which has 4 neighbors (except those cells on the edge and corners).

 * in some languages (like C++), 2d arrays are represented as 1d, so an array of `m * n` elements represents `array[i][j]` as `array[i * n + j]`.